krugerrgabriel/krugerrgabriel/README.md

 ## Hi, I'm Gabriel 👋

 Full-stack developer and UI/UX designer from Brazil.
 I've been coding since I was 12 and doing it professionally since 2018.
-Right now I'm CTO at **Santé**, a healthcare SaaS used by around 1,700 clinics, where I still write code every day.
+Right now I'm CTO at [Santé Sistemas](https://santesistemas.io/), a healthcare SaaS used by around 1,700 clinics, where I still write code every day.

 **Currently working with:** Ruby on Rails · React · TypeScript · Node.js · PostgreSQL · Figma